 - 7.15 56.
 Sneak peeks

 Decade nights are a brilliant way to bring some nostalgia to your restaurant and target different generations of customers.
 Serve up classic food and drink from the era.
 Pineapple upside down cake was the height of sophistication in the 50s, whilst everyone was tucking into spaghetti bolognese and banoffee pie in the 70s.
 Encourage your customers to dress up, bell bottoms for the 80s, swing dresses for the 50s and so forth.

 Instead of keeping it real, why not tap into current fantasies and trends?
 Have an ‘under the sea’ themed evening featuring mermaids, seafood and magical underwater decorations.
 Or go with a unicorn trend and encourage people to come and dine on unicorn-themed food and drink.
 These evenings tend to be pretty Instagrammable too, so you’ll get a social media brand boost when hosting them.

 3. Offbeat Holidays

-Stand out by taking part in themed days that hardly anyone have heard of.
+Stand out by taking part in themed days that hardly anyone has heard of.
 National Unicorn Day, National Cheese Lover’s Day and Peanut Butter and Jelly Day are just some occasions you can be involved with.
 Hold a cheese tasting day featuring unusual local varieties, or have a competition for the best PB and J sandwich.
 Plus, it’s unlikely that your competitors will be holding similar events.